pan100/php-moodserver/WORKLOG.md

 The log file is organized by dates and not versions.
 The result will be a  fully working prototype or perhaps we can call it a beta version 1.

+09.04.2012

+- The form for logging data is now validated somehow.

 05.04.2012

 -the form that is set up to get data from the user now has a controller that accepts its post and just returns the day object as json.
 Will validate and persist later